computinged-uw/computinged-uw.github.io/README.md

 # computinged-uw.github.io
-The website for the ComputingEd@UW community
+The former website for the ComputingEd@UW community.
+Archived April 24th, 2024.
+The new website is hosted on UW Wordpress at [computingeed.uw.edu](https://computinged.uw.edu).